About: My Path as a Writer

 From the beginning of school, I considered myself a writer and helped compose skits and plays.
 My tenth summer was spent in the dusty archives of Patterson Library in Westfield, New York, researching captive stories so I could write a novel like Lois Lenski's book based on Mary Jemison's life.
 The firsthand accounts and those written by interviewers were much better than anything I could write from research alone, so I moved on to other projects.
 The next year in school, our fifth grade teacher regularly assigned stories of one hundred words.
 For our mutual entertainment, I would write mine in one grammatically correct sentence.

-While I did not major in English in college, I still accumulated more than twenty credits in writing and literature courses.
-I also have over thirty credits in drama, which definitely helps my dialogue and scriptwriting.
-Through a few careers, my writing skills were put to use writing investigative court reports, individualized education plans for special education students, various other reports, and a grant proposal that brought $100,000 to Moffat County School District in Colorado.
+In my teens, I worked on school newspapers, becoming editor my last two years of high school.
+While I did not major in English in college, I accumulated more than twenty credits in writing and literature courses as an undergraduate, along with over thirty credits in drama and film, which helps my dialogue and scripts.
+In 1981 I wrote and pitched my first novel, then stuffed it in a drawer after two rejection slips.
+Family was part of the next detour.
+But my writing skills were useful in multiple careers, writing such things as investigative court reports, individualized education plans, and a grant proposal that resulted in $100,000 for Moffat County School District in Colorado.

-I polished my first novel with a great critique group and pitched it to agents and publishing house representatives at multiple conferences.
-Aside from the fact I was not pitching as well as I would now, Running Away was realistic fiction while Twilight was still the rage and it was a YA/Adult fiction cross.
-It's still difficult to sell a cross, even with New Adult gaining traction.
-My first time self-publishing, I paid dearly for a "professional" package that did not live up to its name.
+I wrote and polished a new novel with a great critique group and pitched it to agents and publishing house representatives at multiple conferences.
+Aside from the fact I was not pitching it as well as I would now, Running Away was realistic fiction while Twilight was still the rage and it was a YA/Adult fiction cross.
+Publishers prefer books that fit a category, because they're easier to market.
+So, in 2007, I used a "self-publishing company" and paid dearly for their "professional package" that did not live up to its name.